 Newer research is showing that the window may be extended, but that being said, I always tell my clients to get fuel in sooner rather than later.
 Especially if you have a secondary workout later in the day, or an early morning workout the following day.

-Generally speaking, I would caution within that first hour to get some carbohydrate and protein in, if possible.
+Generally speaking, I would caution within that first hour to get some carbohydrates and protein in, if possible.
 We want to start the recovery process, muscle building, glycogen restoration, and provide anti-inflammatory antioxidants.

 We have a whole Nail Your Nutrition podcast episode on this!

 What If It’s Been Hours Since You Last Ate?